No matter the movie's genre, dumb movie characters pretty much serve a single purpose: they're funny and therefore fun.

 What's Christmas without Home Alone?
 As one of the most famous holiday movies ever made, Home Alone triggered a six-part franchise that's largely forgettable past the first two movies.

-The first and second—directed by Chris Columbus—involves little Kevin (Macaulay Culkin) booby-trapping his house against two robbers.
+The first and second—directed by Chris Columbus—involves little Kevin (played by Macaulay Culkin) booby-trapping his house against two robbers.

-One of those robbers is Marv (Daniel Stern), who's afraid of the dark, wraps his hand in tape for pennies, and frequently bossed around by his smarter-but-still-pretty-stupid partner Harry (Joe Pesci).
+One of those robbers is Marv Murchins (played by Daniel Stern), who's afraid of the dark, wraps his hand in tape for pennies, and frequently bossed around by his smarter-but-still-pretty-stupid partner Harry (played by Joe Pesci).

 Although Zach Galifianakis regrets turning The Hangover into a series, we don't mind getting three helpings of the hilarious Alan Garner.